-When considering a private loan in lieu of federal loans, there are a number of questions to ask your loan provider that may help with your decision.
+In general, many financial aid professionals will advise you to always consider federal loans first before pursuing private loans, especially since you can borrow up to the full cost of your attendance with federal loans, assuming you need to.
+However, if you are considering a private loan in lieu of or in addition to federal loans, there are a number of questions to ask your loan provider that may help with your decision.
 Remember that while the interest rate is important, there are other factors to consider before you take out a private loan.
 Additionally, there are two principles to

 keep in mind about private loans and how they may impact your overall repayment strategy:

 First, it is often best to pay down